 Soon after the turn of the 20th century, thousands of fans bought into the hype of the "Russian Lion" George Hackenschmidt and Frank Gotch.
-They would have two confrontations with great publicity, but ultimately, both Gotch and Hackenschmidt affairs would fail to live up to public expectations.
+They would have two confrontations with great publicity, but ultimately, both Gotch and Hackenschmidt’s affairs would fail to meet public expectations.
 Their rematch, in particular, would damage the perception and credibility of professional wrestling for decades to come.

 Frank Gotch vs. George Hackenschmidt – A Different World

 One of the ugliest secrets of professional wrestling isn’t that it’s a work but rather how long it’s been a work.
 Many fans and historians revere "real wrestlers" like Frank Gotch and George Hackenschmidt for their legitimate toughness and grappling abilities.
 But even at the turn of the 20th century, our beloved form of entertainment was a questionable sport at best and cunningly predetermined by its participants.

 Depending on which source you turn to, the Frank Gotch and George Hackenschmidt rivalry is overflowing with anecdotes that often contradict each other with alleged eyewitnesses, firsthand accounts, and newspaper reports that are hard to prove.
 It is nonetheless a fascinating and important chapter in wrestling worth exploring.

 However, one thing is certain: When Gotch and Hackenschmidt met, the world was vastly different.

 Of course, there was no internet.
 And imagine a world without televisions.
 Radio was in its infancy.
 World War I occurred six years after their first bout.
 Only the wealthy could afford automobiles, and Wilbur and Orville Wright, just five years before in 1903, successfully flew a motorized aircraft at Kitty Hawk, North Carolina.